Bush Doctrine: Foreign interventionism

 The foreign policy of the Bush Doctrine was subject to controversy both in the United States and internationally.

-John J. Mearsheimer argues in his book, The Great Delusion: Liberal Dreams and International Realities that a liberal hegemonic policy like the Bush Doctrine is ineffective at achieving its stated end goals and is doomed to lead to more war, anti-Americanism, and a global retreat in democracy.
+John Mearsheimer argues in his book The Great Delusion: Liberal Dreams and International Realities that a liberal hegemonic policy like the Bush Doctrine is ineffective at achieving its stated end goals and is doomed to lead to more war, anti-Americanism, and a global retreat in democracy.

-Some critics of the policies were suspicious of the increasing willingness of the United States to use military force unilaterally.
+Some critics of the policies were suspicious of the increasing willingness of the U.S. to use military force unilaterally.

 Robert W. Tucker and David C. Hendrickson argued that it reflects a turn away from international law, and marks the end of American legitimacy in foreign affairs.

 Others have stated that it could lead to other states resorting to the production of WMDs or terrorist activities.
 This doctrine is argued to be contrary to the just war theory and would constitute a war of aggression.
-Patrick J. Buchanan wrote that the 2003 invasion of Iraq had significant similarities to the 1996 neoconservative policy paper A Clean Break: A New Strategy for Securing the Realm.
+Pat Buchanan writes that the invasion of Iraq had significant similarities to the 1996 neoconservative policy paper A Clean Break: A New Strategy for Securing the Realm.

 Political scientist Karen Kwiatkowski in 2007 wrote in her article "Making Sense of the Bush Doctrine":

 We are killing terrorists in self-defense and for the good of the world, you see.
 We are taking over foreign countries, setting them up with our favorite puppets "in charge," controlling their economy, their movements, their dress codes, their defensive projects, and their dreams, solely because we love them, and apparently can't live without them.

 Radical departure

 According to Buchanan and others, the Bush Doctrine was a radical departure from former United States foreign policies, and a continuation of the ideological roots of neoconservatism.

-Initially, support for the United States was high, but by the end of the Bush administration, after seven years of war, anti-Americanism was high and criticism of the Bush Doctrine was widespread; nonetheless the doctrine still had support among some United States political leaders.
+Initially, support for the U.S. was high, but by the end of the Bush administration, after seven years of war, anti-Americanism was high and criticism of the Bush Doctrine was widespread; nonetheless the doctrine still had support among some American political leaders.

 The representation of prominent neoconservatives and their influences on the Bush Doctrine had been highly controversial among the American public.

 Critics, like John Micklethwait in the book The Right Nation, claim that Bush was deceived by neoconservatives into adopting their policies.

 Polarization

-Anti-war critics have claimed that the Bush Doctrine was strongly polarizing domestically, had estranged allies of the United States, and belied Bush's stated desire to be a "uniter, not a divider".
+Anti-war critics have claimed that the Bush Doctrine was strongly polarizing domestically, had estranged U.S. allies, and belied Bush's stated desire to be a "uniter, not a divider".

 Compassionate belief and religious influence

 Bush often talked about his belief in compassionate conservatism and liberty as "God's gift".
-In his Claremont Institute article Democracy and the Bush Doctrine, Charles R. Kesler wrote, "As he begins his second term, the president and his advisors must take a hard, second look at the Bush Doctrine.
+In his Claremont Institute article Democracy and the Bush Doctrine, Charles R. Kesler writes, "As he begins his second term, the president and his advisors must take a hard, second look at the Bush Doctrine.
 In many respects, it is the export version of compassionate conservatism."